ghostrunner-0/CLASS-12-LAB-WORKS/C/Data-file/questions.md

 4. WAP to store book’s name, edition and price in a data file “book.txt” using yes/no options.
 It means the computer stores data until you say ‘n’.
 Then print them on screen.

 5. WAP to store employee’s name, designation and salary in a data file “employee.txt” using fwrite().
 The computer stores data until you say ‘n’.
 Then read the contents of that file and print on screen using fread().

+6. WAP to input students' name, grade and marks in five subjects.
+Then store these all data with total and percentage in a data file "student.dat".
+Print all those data of students who have percentage >=80.
+You may use fprintf() or fwrite().

+7. WAP to show the concept of rename() and remove() functions.

+8. WAP to show concept of ftell(), fseek() and rewind() functions.